sxs-collaboration/spectre/docs/Tutorials/Visualization.md

 This will observe the norms of the errors in the system every three slabs starting with slab five and the volume data of Psi at the start of slabs 0 and 100.
+Be sure to keep the Completion event, as without it the executable will run indefinitely.
+In this case, it will terminate after 100 slabs.
 A successful observation will result in the creation of H5 files whose names can be specified in the YAML file under the options `VolumeFileName` and `ReductionFileName`.
 One volume data file will be produced from each Charm++ node that is used to run